OperaGraecaAdnotata/OGA/query/cts_work_date.md

 ## CTS URN

-The metadata concerning CTS URNs (which include author names and work titles) have been retrieved automatically from the texts.
+The metadata concerning CTS URNs (which include author names and work titles) were retrieved automatically from the texts.
 This means that their values may contain inconsistencies and errors, which can also be identified in the table [below](#keys-and-values).